Joe Minock is the creator of Deliberate Work—a methodology for designing how your business actually operates.

 2019 — Ski Club Leadership

 Ran a non-profit ski club.
 Implemented eCommerce, communication systems, and coaching systems rooted in deliberate practice.
-Another laboratory for Deliberate Work.
+Another laboratory for what would become the Deliberate Work methodology.

 2023 — The Solar Operating System

 Built a web-based operating system for solar installers.
-From lead capture to system turn-on.
+From lead capture to system turn-on—the full customer journey designed as a deliberate workflow.

 If I had to summarize those twenty-five years in one sentence, it would be this: